aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 web3.eth.defaultBlock
 ```

 The default block is used for certain methods.
-You can override it by passing in the defaultBlock as last parameter.
+You can override it by passing in the defaultBlock as the last parameter.
 The default value is "latest".

 ### Property